Robert Franklin Beckham: Civil War

 When the Civil War began, Beckham commanded an artillery battery which he led at the First Battle of Bull Run.
 He then joined the staff of General Gustavus W. Smith in January 1862, playing a key role at the Battle of Seven Pines.
 Beckham was subsequently elected captain of the Jeff Davis Artillery on March 31, 1862 but did not accept, continuing to serve as an ordnance office at the rank of major.
 Upon Stuart's request, Beckham was assigned to command the Stuart Horse Artillery on April 8, 1863, after the death of Major John Pelham.

-Beckham was a personally brave officer who earned the approval of Stonewall Jackson at the Battle of Chancellorsville and a commendation for gallantry from Stuart at the Battle of Brandy Station.
-He was also a capable administrator, earning the praise of Stuart in administering his batteries and refitting them.
+Beckham served as an officer under Stonewall Jackson at the Battle of Chancellorsville and received a commendation for gallantry from J.E.B Stuart at the Battle of Brandy Station.
+He also managed the administration and refitting of Stuart’s artillery batteries.

 In February 1864, Beckham was transferred west to command the artillery of the II Corps of the Army of Tennessee.
 He was promoted to colonel.
 While in command of the artillery, he was mortally wounded while commanding his guns at Columbia, the day before the Battle of Franklin, on November 29, 1864, dying several days later on December 5.
 He was buried in St. John's Churchyard in Ashwood, Tennessee.